cms-sw/cms-bot/docs/DESIGN.md

 - Target URL: Comment URL that triggered the test

 This allows detecting if a test command was already processed.

+### Commit Status Caching

+The bot caches commit statuses to avoid repeated API calls:
+- `PRContext.get_commit_statuses(sha)`: Fetches and caches statuses for a commit
+- Cache is invalidated when statuses are updated via `flush_pending_statuses()`

+### Deferred Status Updates

+All commit status updates are queued during processing and executed at the end:
+1. Functions call `context.queue_status_update(state, description, context_name, target_url, sha)`
+2. At end of `process_pr()`, `flush_pending_statuses()` executes all queued updates
+3. This prevents cache invalidation during processing and ensures consistent state

 ### create_test_property Flag